 If you have good credit, one option might be to apply for a balance transfer credit card.
-These cards typically come with a very low or 0% APR for a set period of time, with some promotions offering up to 21 months interest-free.
-During the introductory period, you pay no interest on the balance you transfer from another credit card, although you could pay a transfer fee that's typically around 2-3% of the amount you transfer.
+These cards typically come with a low or 0% APR for a set period of time, with some promotions offering up to 21 months interest-free.
+During the introductory period, you pay no interest on the balance you transfer from another credit card, although you could pay a transfer fee that's typically around 2% to 3% of the amount you transfer.

-If you use that period to pay as much as possible every month toward the balance, you can lower the amount you owe while avoiding interest charges.
-You may even be able to pay off the entire balance by the end of the introductory period.
+If you use that introductory period to pay as much as possible every month toward the balance, you can lower the amount you owe while avoiding interest charges.
+Ideally, you'll be able to pay off the entire balance by the end of the introductory period.
 If you have multiple balances, consolidating them with a balance transfer can simplify your monthly payments.

 Debt Consolidation Loan

-In circumstances where you may not have not enough cash flow to impact your debt as needed for the previous methods, a debt consolidation loan could help you pay off the credit card debt with an installment loan that has a fixed monthly payment amount.
-Basically, you obtain a new loan to pay off multiple other debts such as credit cards.
-Depending on your credit, these loans can have lower interest rates than what you would pay on a credit card, so a debt consolidation loan can reduce the amount of interest you pay and help you repay the debt faster.
+In circumstances where you may not have not enough cash flow to impact your debt, a debt consolidation loan could help you pay off the credit card debt with an installment loan that has a fixed monthly payment amount.
+Basically, you obtain a new loan to pay off multiple other debts, such as credit cards.
+Depending on your credit, these loans can have lower interest rates than what you would pay on a credit card, ideally helping you pay and help you repay the debt faster.
 Just like a balance transfer, a debt consolidation loan can also simplify your monthly payments by rolling multiple payments into just one.

 Comparing Credit Card Payoff Strategies

-These tables below can help you compare credit card payoff strategies and to get an idea for which one might be right for you.
-These examples are all based on beginning with $8900 total debt on three credit cards and assume you have $350 per month to pay back debt.
+These tables below can help you compare credit card payoff strategies and get an idea for which one might be right for you.
+These examples are all based on beginning with $8,900 in total debt on three credit cards and assume you have $350 per month to pay back debt.

 Debt Avalanche: Repay Highest Interest Rate First

-This example assumes that you'll pay minimum amounts due and put additional money towards the card with the highest interest rate first.
+This example assumes that you'll pay minimum amounts due and put additional money toward the card with the highest interest rate first.

 |Balance||APR||Minimum Payment||Payoff||Interest Paid|